Ireland Travel Guide

 This little fishing town is outside Cork City.
 Kinsale is around a 30-minute drive from Cork, the town is a colourful fishing town with lots of different types of boats in the harbour.

-Kinsale is known for great food, cafes, bistros and top-class restaurants offering great Irish seafood, from mussels to oysters, Salmon to seafood chowder with brown Irish soda bread.
+Kinsale is known for great food, cafes, bistros and top-class restaurants offering great Irish seafood, from mussels to oysters, Salmon to seafood chowder with some fresh brown Irish soda bread.
 Its the perfect place for fishing, and there are boat trips and tours available too book.
 If you like Fish and Chips Kinsale won’t disappoint.

 Kinsale has a very interesting old fort called Charles Fort just outside the town that has connections to the Willamette war.
 The fort was built in 1677, it was used to protect against the French and Spanish armies.
 The fort has a cool design and there is a visitor centre you can visit to learn the history of Charles Fort.